manuaishika/manuaishika/README.md

 - hi,im aishika <3
 - you can find me making new random repos quite often for projects i will ultimately forget about.
-- implementing ml papers currently.
+- building fun stuff and exploring ml and quant(mostly)

 <!---